A Pareto Dominance Principle for Data-Driven Optimization: Introduction

+The out-of-sample disappointment and the in-sample risk are by no means the only performance criteria for which the best representatives within a certain class of prescriptors are accessible.
+Another performance criterion of interest is the regret convergence rate.
+For example, in the context of data-driven linear optimixation with side information, it has recently been shown that the na\"ive ``estimate and then optimize'' approach is markedly superior to the ``induced empirical risk method'' with respect to this criterion \cite{ref:hu2020fast}.

-This paper is organized as follows. \Cref{sec:stochastic:programming} formally introduces our framework for data-driven decision-making and constructs the meta-optimization problems that will be used for identifying optimal data-driven predictors and prescriptors.
-Sections~\ref{sec:optimal:dd:prescriptors} and~\ref{sec:equivalence} establish sufficient conditions under which the restricted and original meta-optimization problems admit Pareto dominant solutions, respectively, and \Cref{sec:models} showcases practically relevant examples in which these conditions are satisfied. \Cref{sec:conclusion} concludes.
+The paper develops as follows. \Cref{sec:stochastic:programming} formalizes our approach to data-driven decision-making and constructs the meta-optimization problems that will be used to find optimal data-driven predictors and prescriptors.
+Sections~\ref{sec:optimal:dd:prescriptors} and~\ref{sec:equivalence} establish sufficient conditions under which the restricted and original meta-optimization problems have Pareto dominant solutions, respectively, and \Cref{sec:models} showcases practically relevant examples in which these conditions hold.
+All proofs, along with several auxiliary results, are provided in the appendix.

 \paragraph{Notation.} A multi-objective optimization problem $\min_{x\in\mc X} \{f_\alpha(x)\}_{\alpha\in\mc A}$ is determined by its feasible set~$\mc X$ and its objective functions $f_\alpha:\mc X\to \Re$ indexed by $\alpha \in \mc A$.
 A strong solution is a feasible solution~$x^\star\in\mc X$ that Pareto dominates every other feasible solution in the sense that $f_\alpha(x^\star)\leq f_\alpha(x)$ for all $x\in\mc X$ and $\alpha \in\mc A$.
 A weak solution is a feasible solution $x^\star\in\mc X$ that is not Pareto dominated by any other feasible solution in the sense that there exists no $x\in \mc X$ such that $f_\alpha(x) \leq f_\alpha(x^\star)$ for all $\alpha \in\mc A$.
 A function $f:\mc X \to \mc Y$ from $\mc X \subseteq \Re^n$ to $\mc Y\subseteq \Re^m$ is called quasi-continuous at $x\in\mc X$ if for every neighbourhood $\mc U\subseteq \mc X$ of $x$ and every neighborhood $\mc V\subseteq \mc Y$ of $f(x)$ there exists a non-empty open set $\mc W\subseteq \mc U$ with $f(x')\in\mc V$ for all $x'\in\mc W$.
 Note that $\mc W$ may not contain $x$.
 The $n$-dimensional probability simplex is denoted by $\Delta_n = \{x \in \mb R^n_+ : \sum_{i=1}^n x_i = 1\}$.
 For any logical expression $\mathcal E$, the indicator function $\Indic{\mathcal E}$ evaluates to~1 if $\mathcal E$ is true and to~0 otherwise, and for any $A,B\in\Re^{n\times m}$ the trace inner product is denoted by $\inprod{A}{B}=\mathsf{tr}(A^\top B)$.